mgonzalezporta/TeachingMaterial/doc/_demultiplexing.md

 ## De-multiplexing samples
 Nowadays, NGS machines produce so many reads that the coverage obtained per lane for the transcriptome of organisms with small genomes is very high.
 Sometimes it is more valuable to sequence more samples with lower coverage than sequencing only one with very high coverage.
-With this end, multiplexing techniques have been optimised to sequence several samples in a single lane using 4-6 bp barcodes to uniquely identify the sample within the library [Lefrancois:2009p7029].
-Using this method it is possible to sequence, on average, 12 yeast samples at 30X coverage in a single lane of an Illumina GAIIx (100bp read, single end).
+With this end, multiplexing techniques have been optimised to sequence several samples in a single lane using 4-6 bp barcodes to uniquely identify the sample within the library (e.g. [Lefrançois et al. 2009](http://www.biomedcentral.com/1471-2164/10/37)).
 This approach is very advantageous for researchers, especially in terms of cost, but it adds an additional layer of pre-processing that is not as trivial as one would think, given the average 0.1-1% sequencing error rate that introduces a lot of multiplicity in the actual barcodes.
 Most commonly the data is de-multiplexed immediately after sequencing, and only FASTQ files that are ready for analyses are distributed.
-However, you might encounter the necessity to perform the de-multiplexing step yourself, or, given de-multiplexed FASTQ files, to remove the adaptors manually.
-Thus, it is important to learn how to deal with such data.
+However, you might encounter the necessity to perform the de-multiplexing step yourself, or, given de-multiplexed FASTQ files, to remove the adaptors manually; thus, it is important to learn how to deal with such data.

 The data which we were working on in the previous section was not mutiplexed, so we will now work with a different fastq file that can be found under the `data/demultiplexing` directory.
 In this directory you will also find information on the barcodes used: